Rice production in India: Rice production by year

-Rice Production by State
+Rice production by state

 Rice export from India

 India is one of the biggest exporters of rice in the world.

 Basmati rice

-India is the leading exporter of the Basmati Rice to the global market.
-In the financial year 2018-19, India exported around 4.4 million metric tons of Basmati rice worth USD 4.7 billion.
+India is the leading exporter of Basmati Rice to the global market.
+In the financial year 2018–19, India exported around 4.4 million metric tons of Basmati rice worth US$4.7 billion.

 The Indian states with the highest areas of Basmati rice under production are Jammu and Kashmir, Himachal Pradesh, Punjab, Haryana, Delhi, Uttarakhand and Western Uttar Pradesh.

-Basmati rice is major ingredient in Biriyani,Ghee Rice in India.

-Non Basmati rice

-According to APEDA, "any rice other than Basmati Rice is named as Non-Basmati rice."
-In 2018-19, India exported 7.5 million metric tons of Non-Basmati rice worth USD 3 billion.
-The main export destinations were Nepal, Benin, Senegal, Bangladesh and Guinea.